Society of United Irishmen: Disputed legacy

 It was not the fulfilment of their hopes, but some United Irishmen sought vindication in the Acts of Union that in 1801 abolished the parliament in Dublin and brought Ireland directly under the Crown in Westminster.
 Archibald Hamilton Rowan, in Hamburg, hailed "the downfall of one of the most corrupt assembles that ever existed", and predicted that the new United Kingdom of Great Britain and Ireland would see "the wreck" of the old Ascendancy.

 Drennan was at first defiant, urging Irishmen to enter into a "Solemn League and Covenant [to] maintain their country".
 But later, in the hope that Westminster might in time realise the original aim of his conspiracy – "a full, free and frequent representation of the people" – he seemed reconciled.
 "What", he reasoned, "is a country justly considered, but a free constitution"?

 In his last years, in the 1840s, Jemmy Hope chaired meetings of the Repeal Association.
-Hope had his doubts about the nature of the movement Daniel O'Connell launched in the wake of Catholic Emancipation in 1829 to reverse the Acts of Union and to restore the Kingdom of Ireland under the Constitution of 1782.
-The Presbyterian districts in the north in which he believed "the republican spirit" had run strongest were never again to support an Irish parliament, and in respect of '98 evinced a form of "collective amnesia".
+Hope had his doubts about the nature of the movement Daniel O'Connell launched in the wake of Catholic Emancipation in 1829 to reverse the Acts of Union and to restore the Kingdom of Ireland under the Constitution of 1782.The Presbyterian districts in the north in which he believed "the republican spirit" had run strongest were never again to support an Irish parliament, and in respect of '98 evinced a form of "collective amnesia".
+A radical opposition to Anglican landlordism continued, but it was "carefully differentiated from national separatism".
+The United spirit was also quick to wane among Catholics to whom, as Hope noted, the Dissenters in the north appeared to have been "the first to abandon" the "business" they had begun.

 In 1799, in Philadelphia, Thomas Ledlie Birch published his Letter from An Irish Emigrant (1799) which maintained that the United Irish had been "goaded" into insurrection by "rapines, burnings, rapes, murders, and other sheddings of blood".
 But, in Ireland the first public rehabilitation (preceding Madden's monumental The United Irishmen, their lives and times) came in 1831 with The Life and Death of Lord Edward Fitzgerald (1831), described by the author, Ireland's national bard, Thomas Moore as a "justification of the men of '98 – the ultimi Romanorum of our country".
 In 1832 Moore declined a voter petition to stand as a Repeal candidate.
-He could not pretend with O'Connell that the consequence of Repeal would be less than a real separation from Great Britain, something possible only if Catholics were again "joined by dissenters".
+He protested that he could not pretend, with O'Connell, that the consequence of Repeal would be anything less than a real separation from Great Britain, something possible only if Catholics were again "joined by dissenters".